 Multiple endocrine neoplasia type 1 (MEN1) is characterized by pancreatic neuroendocrine tumors (PNETs), in addition to pituitary adenomas and hyperparathyroidism.
 Patients with MEN1 often have multiple PNETs, and insulinomas and gastrinomas are the most frequently seen PNETs in patients with MEN1.
 Personal and family history should be investigated in all patients with PNETs to determine whether MEN1 is present.
-About 50% of patients with MEN1 will be diagnosed with functioning pancreatic neoplasms (although such neoplasms may be benign), and 20-55% of patients with MEN1 will develop nonfunctioning PNETs.
-Refer to the Multiple Endocrine Neoplasia ARUP Consult topic for more information about indications and laboratory testing for this disease.
+Approximately 50% of patients with MEN1 will be diagnosed with functioning pancreatic neoplasms (although such neoplasms may be benign), and 20-55% of patients with MEN1 will develop nonfunctioning PNETs.
+Refer to the ARUP Consult Multiple Endocrine Neoplasia topic for more information about indications and laboratory testing for this disease.

 Indications for Testing

 Laboratory testing for PNETs is appropriate for :

 - Diagnosing patients with a pancreatic mass or signs and symptoms of a functional syndrome associated with PNETs

 - Monitoring patients who have undergone resection or are undergoing treatment for a PNET